 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 24254, 24261):

-An HE AP 6G transmits Beacon frames as defined in 11.1 (Synchronization), which may be contained in a non-HT PPDU, non-HT duplicate PPDU, or HE SU PPDU.
+A 6 GHz AP transmits Beacon frames as defined in 11.1 (Synchronization), which may be contained in a non-HT PPDU, non-HT duplicate PPDU, or HE SU PPDU.

-An HE AP 6G that transmits a Beacon frame in a non-HT PPDU follows the rules in 10.6.5.1 (Rate selection for non-STBC Beacon and non-STBC PSMP frames).
+A 6 GHz AP that transmits a Beacon frame in a non-HT PPDU follows the rules in 10.6.5.1 (Rate selection for non-STBC Beacon and non-STBC PSMP frames).

-An HE AP 6G that transmits a Beacon frame in a non-HT duplicate PPDU shall follow the rules in 10.6.5.1 (Rate selection for non-STBC beacon and non-STBC PSMP frames) and shall set the TXVECTOR parameter CH_BANDWIDTH of the PPDU to a value that is up to the operating channel width of the BSS.
+A 6 GHz AP that transmits a Beacon frame in a non-HT duplicate PPDU shall follow the rules in 10.6.5.1 (Rate selection for non-STBC beacon and non-STBC PSMP frames) and shall set the TXVECTOR parameter CH_BANDWIDTH of the PPDU to a value that is up to the operating channel width of the BSS.

-If an HE AP 6G schedules a Beacon frame for transmission in a non-HT duplicate PPDU then it shall set the Duplicate Beacon subfield to 1 in the 6 GHz Operation Information field of the HE Operation element it transmits; otherwise the AP shall set the Duplicate Beacon subfield to 0.
+If a 6 GHz AP schedules a Beacon frame for transmission in a non-HT duplicate PPDU then it shall set the Duplicate Beacon subfield to 1 in the 6 GHz Operation Information field of the HE Operation element it transmits; otherwise the AP shall set the Duplicate Beacon subfield to 0.

-An HE AP 6G that transmits a Beacon frame in an HE SU PPDU shall follow the rules defined in 26.15.6 (Additional rules for HE beacons and group addressed frames).
+A 6 GHz AP that transmits a Beacon frame in an HE SU PPDU shall follow the rules defined in 26.15.6 (Additional rules for HE beacons and group addressed frames).

-A AP shall not transmit a Beacon frame in an HE SU PPDU or non-HT duplicate PPDU in the 2.4 GHz or 5 GHz bands.
+NOTE --An AP does not transmit a Beacon frame in an HE SU PPDU or non-HT duplicate PPDU in the 2.4 GHz or 5 GHz bands (see 10.6.5.1).(#24254, 24260, 24261)

 Scanning in the 6 GHz band